Three-quarters of Leamington students missing lectures due to bus delays

 Ellie, third-year history student

-Overall, 2/3rds of respondents expressed significant or some disapproval of the quality and frequency of local bus services, with just 15% somewhat satisfied.
-Perhaps unsurprisingly, the most pertinent theme that emerged from student complaints was the impact of delays on attendance at lectures and seminars.
-Having described services as “unreliable”, “exceptionally busy”, and frequently cancelled, Warwick students, including three in every four Leamington Spa residents, face almost daily issues in travelling to and from campus on time.
+Overall, 2/3rds of respondents expressed disapproval at the quality and frequency of local bus services, with just 15% somewhat satisfied.
+Perhaps unsurprisingly, the most pertinent theme that emerged from student complaints was the impact of delays on attendance.
+Describing services as “unreliable”, “exceptionally busy”, and frequently cancelled, Warwick students face almost daily issues in travelling to campus.
 Ellie, a third-year history student, lamented: “I have been late to so many of my seminars because the U2 just never runs anymore in the morning.”

-For some, problems with public transport have become so egregious that they avoid travelling to campus in the first place.
+For some, problems with public transport have become so egregious that they avoid travelling to campus at all.
 Arthur, a second-year student, admitted they were “much more likely to skip lectures” due to bus-related issues, whilst another PAIS student shared similar feelings, confessing they “go to campus less to not have to deal with the bus”.
-Others also highlight missing compulsory ‘monitoring points’, classes throughout the term used to measure attendance by many departments.
-Abbie, an English literature student, recounted: “I was unable to attend my seminar since the bus got cancelled, and then the next one was full up.”
+Others also highlight missing compulsory ‘monitoring points’, classes used to measure attendance by many departments.

 It’s just demoralising